chihakuro/employee-pay-slip/README.md

 Coding exercise for generating pay slip of employee in a month.
 It is deployed to Azure App Services as a microservice that can be called in applications.

-When supplied with employee details: first name, last name, annual salary (positive integer) and super rate 10%-50% inclusive, payment start date, the program should generate pay slip information which includes name, pay period, gross income, income tax, net income and super.
+When supplied with employee details: first name, last name, annual salary (positive integer) and super rate (0%-50% inclusive), payment start date, the program should generate pay slip information which includes name, pay period, gross income, income tax, net income and super.

 Noteable features:
 - Microsoft Azure: For cloud deployment and management of the web app.